youngboy/engine-docs/source/schema-history.md

       - run: apollo schema:check

       # this command will publish the latest version of the schema
-      # to Engine but only on the master branch
+      # to Apollo Engine but only on the master branch
       - run:
           command: |
             if [ "${CIRCLE_BRANCH}" == "master" ]; then